-When the UK leaves the EU, it will become a ‘Third country’ and UK citizens will become Third Country National (often referred to as a TCN).
+When the UK left the EU, it became a ‘Third country’ and UK citizens will became Third Country National (often referred to as a TCN).

 Some things to note

-If there is a deal you will be able to move to France up to and including 31 December 2020 and enjoy the benefit of being covered by the Withdrawal Agreement (WA).
-In case of no-deal the cut-of date is immediate.
+You will be able to move to France up to and including 31 December 2020 and enjoy the benefit of being covered by the Withdrawal Agreement (WA).

 If you are not covered by the WA and want to stay more than 90 days in France you will have to apply for a long-stay visa before you travel - see the French visa site (visas not available yet of course for UK citizens)

-Legal residence may be harder - they could include language and other integration requirements.
+Legal residence may be harder after 31 December 2020 - they could include language and other integration requirements.
 An integration contract.
 You need to meet the OFII rules.

 Your employer or company will need to obtain permission for you to work.

 As a Third Country National, you would be able to spend no more than 90 days at a time in the Schengen area unless you have a visa.

 In the next couple of years, the Schengen area will introduce the ETIAS scheme - the European Travel Information and Authorisation System.